 top of page

-Upcoming: Greg sound designs Mad Mad Mad with The Humanist Project at Target Margin Theater in Brooklyn.
-This summer Greg performed in a number of projects including in Shake It Up: A Shakespeare Cabaret , two readings at The Adams Theater; Iodine & The Refuseniks, and Tableaux Vivants at Chesterwood.
-Greg began 2024 shooting Subnivian, a short film by filmmaker Yonah Sadeh of Sadeh Studios, and continues leading workshops across Berkshire County through Community Access To The Arts.
-In March, Greg played Jimmy in The Ladyslipper by Danny Eaton, directed by James Warwick at Majestic Theatre in West Springfield.
-Also this Spring Greg stepped in as sound designer for Barrington Stage's Playwright Mentoring Project!
+2024 saw a number of projects, including A Christmas Carol at The Hanover Theatre in Worcester, leading workshops across Berkshire County through Community Access To The Arts, sound design for Mad Mad Mad with The Humanist Project at Target Margin Theater in Brooklyn, Shake It Up: A Shakespeare Cabaret , two readings at The Adams Theater; Iodine & The Refuseniks, Tableaux Vivants at Chesterwood, shooting Subnivian, a short film by Sadeh Studios, The Ladyslipper by Danny Eaton, directed by James Warwick at Majestic Theatre in West Springfield and stepped in as sound designer for Barrington Stage's Playwright Mentoring Project!

 In 2023, Greg returned as a director at Taconic Hills High School as part of Shakespeare & Company's Fall Festival of Shakespeare, performed as Orlando in As You Like It directed by Sydney Berk with Catskill Mountain Shakespeare, released his full-length album, Rain or Shine January 2023, and returned as a faculty artist at Community Access To The Arts